 Computing & Information Systems

-The most accepted referencing format for this discipline is the IEEE style.
-The referencing guidelines begin on page six of their manual.
+The most accepted referencing format for this discipline is IEEE style: Institute of Electrical and Electronics Engineers Style Manual and Referencing Guide.

 IEEE style uses a citation-sequence system for in-text references.